att/netarbiter/sds/swift/TROUBLESHOOT.md

 ```

 - Solution
-In `/etc/keystone/keystone.conf`, do not make any comment at the end of each line
+In `/etc/keystone/keystone.conf`, do not make any comment at the end of each line.